JacksonMatjele3/morebudi/README.md

 ---

 🚀 I’m a **software developer** with a growing foundation in **cybersecurity**.
-I’m passionate about building real-world software solutions and I highly value protecting digital assets for organizations and people they serve by ensuring a strong security posture through the CIA triad.
+I’m passionate about building real-world software solutions and I highly value protecting digital assets for organizations and people they serve by ensuring a strong security posture through the CIA triad. _Strengths_ **: Analytical Thinker, Time Management and Growing technical skills.**

-### 💪🏾 Strengths
-- Analytical Thinker
-- Time Management
-- Growing Technical Skills

 ### 🔍 What I'm Currently Focused On:
 - 🛡️ Becoming a **Cybersecurity Analyst** (Learning via Google Cybersecurity Cert & TryHackMe)